José de Züñiga: Biography

-Apache hostilities prevented that route from becoming well-traveled.

-During 1804–1806 Zúñiga was the commander at Tucson.
-He later served at Arizpe, and retired as lieutenant colonel and Adjutant Inspector of Presidios.
+Züñiga arrived in Tucson in 1794, where he served until 1806.
+While in Tucson, he led a campaign to the Zuni pueblos in 1795.
+After 1806, he moved on to the Arizpe presidio, where he served as assistant inspector of the presidios.

 Züñiga had at least two sons.
 His son Ignacio was born in 1796 in Tucson.

 He had a previous son born 1783 as the result of an affair with Teresa Morillo, wife of an enlisted man, Manuel Nieto.